dfch/biz.dfch.CS.SimpleStateMachine/README.md

 DESCRIPTION

-Thie project has a ProcessBase FSM defined that consists of a few simple states and has two conditions ("Continue", "Cancel") that can be used to advance through that state machine.
+Thie project has a ProcessBase FSM defined that consists of a few simple states and has two conditions ("Continue", "Cancel") that can be used to advance (transition) through that state machine.

-In addition there are two more FSMs that inherit from the ProcessBase FSM.
-"StatusEnum" is enhancing the available states (inserting them into the existing state tables).
-"ProcessCommand" essentially redefines the complete FSM.
+In addition there are two more FSMs as examples that inherit from the ProcessBase FSM.
+* "[StatusEnum](./SimpleStateMachine/StatusEnum.cs)" is enhancing the available states (inserting them into the existing state tables)
+* "[ProcessCommand](./SimpleStateMachine/ProcessCommand.cs)" essentially redefines the complete FSM.

 There are methods for exporting and importing the configuration along with the states.